DaniloRua/top5-movies/README.md

 >practicing:
 Simple webpage about favourite movies.
 The page contains a display of five favourite movies with a Easter egg.
+>Easter egg:
-Easter egg: When you click on the word "favourite", the page will fade out and will start the classic animation of Matrix rain, then just click anywhere to reload the page.
+When you click on the word "favourite", the page will fade out and will start the classic animation of Matrix rain, then just click anywhere to reload the page.

 ## tools

--html
--css
+-HTML
+-CSS
 -JavaScript
--git & github
+-Git & Github

 p.s.
 The matrix rain effect is commented in code and extracted from https://codepen.io/yaclive/pen/EayLYO.